 An effective way to start is by reducing eating meat to only three days of the week.
 Think animal products in moderation.
-Then try to cut down to two.
+Then try to cut it down to two.

 Blanter recommends people eating 26 ounces of meat over five days, which breaks down to about three ounces per serving.

-It’s best to focus on animal products that are the most nutritious like salmon for omega-3, red meat for iron, zinc, and vitamin B12.
+It’s best to focus on animal products that are the most nutritious, like salmon for omega-3, red meat for iron, zinc, and vitamin B12.
 These nutrients are all important for runners, especially protein for muscle repair.

 The good news is that a flexitarian diet is created to best suit a runner’s needs.
-This makes perfect for those wanting to eat healthier, but enjoy a juicy steak or some eggs for breakfast every once in a while.
+This makes perfect for those wanting to eat healthier but enjoy a juicy steak or some eggs for breakfast every once in a while.

 And if all the health benefits aren’t enough, consider the fact that following a flexitarian diet plan is also good for the environment.